DCNick3/shin-translation-tools/README.md

 The aim of this project is to provide tools that cover a wider range of versions.

-As a starting point I'm targeting the Astral Air version of the engine.
+As a starting point I'm targeting the "AstralAir no Shiroki Towa -White Eternity-" version of the engine.

 ## Tools